We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-- Turnaround time.
 Depending on why you're applying for the loan, you may need your money disbursed within a certain timeframe.
-Make sure that any lender you choose is able to provide your money within the time period you need.
+Make sure that any lender you choose can provide your money within the time period you need.

-- Eligibility.
 Before applying for any loan, check what the eligibility requirements are.
-Also, avoid applying for too many loans within a short period of time, as lenders will often consider you an irresponsible high-risk borrower if you make frequent applications.
+Also, avoid applying for too many loans within a short period of time as lenders will often consider you an irresponsible high-risk borrower if you make frequent applications.